 Support multiple types of VNFs: KVM Virtual Machines, native Linux applications, Docker containers, Kubernetes pods

-Intracom Telecom’s Resource Intelligence Platform allows increasing the density of network functions running on an edge server, in a way that does not compromise their performance.
-It employs advanced server mechanisms to slice shared server resources in a fine-grain fashion, and assign them to each network function individually, for their exclusive use.
+NFV-RI™ increases the density of workloads on an edge server in a way that does not compromise their performance SLOs.
+It employs advanced mechanisms to slice shared server resources and assign to each workload a private share.
 This eliminates contention and allows much denser workload placement.
-Resource Intelligence Platform features AI algorithms which can identify and allocate the ideal amount of resources for every network function, so they can enjoy performance levels close, or identical to their standalone execution.
+Using AI, it automatically decides the ideal amount of resources for every workload, so each can enjoy performance levels close, or identical to its standalone execution.